truecharts/website/docs/manual/SCALE/guides/getting-started.md

 - `incubator` contains apps which are still in development and/or are not considered to be stable and working well enough to be moved into the `stable` branch
 - `dependency` contains apps that are mostly used as dependencies.
 This train is not supported, aside from bug fixes
 - `premium` contains apps for core TrueCharts features and, in the future, will be covered by additional support for professional use cases
-- `system` contains system for certain apps and may be required for specific apps to function at all, recommended leaving this `enabled`.
+- `system` contains operators required for certain apps apps to function at all, recommended leaving this `enabled`.

 [See here](https://truecharts.org/charts/description_list) for a list of all apps available for each TrueCharts trains.